In which phase of mitosis do chromosomes line up in the middle of... | Channels for Pearson+

 1

-Recall that during prophase, the chromatin condenses into visible chromosomes, and the mitotic spindle begins to form.
-The nuclear envelope starts to break down.
+In prophase, the chromosomes condense and become visible.
+The nuclear envelope begins to break down, and the mitotic spindle starts to form.

-Identify that metaphase is the phase where chromosomes align at the metaphase plate, which is an imaginary line equidistant from the two spindle poles.
-This alignment ensures that each daughter cell will receive an identical set of chromosomes.
+During metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
+This alignment ensures that each daughter cell will receive one copy of each chromosome.

-Note that in telophase, the chromosomes begin to de-condense, the nuclear envelope re-forms around each set of chromosomes, and the cell prepares to divide its cytoplasm through cytokinesis.
+Finally, in telophase, the chromosomes arrive at the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.

 Watch next